MikeBenitez1/mobile-test-automation-appium/README.md

 * Install the JDK (latest version https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) and set up JAVA_HOME on your .zshrc or .bash_profile depending your shell.

-* Install Appium (latest version) from terminal with `npm install -g appium` to install the console version or install the last Appium Desktop App version from https://github.com/appium/appium-desktop/releases both works same, the only difference is that the desktop one has included the Appium Inspector tool.
+* Install Appium server (latest version) from terminal with `npm install -g appium`.

-* Install Appium client from terminal with `npm install wd` or if you will import the Appium libraries/gems in the repository, it is enough.

 * Install Node.js (required for Appium doctor) from terminal with `brew install node`.